cubefs/cubefs/docs/source/maintenance/configs/blobstore/cm.md

     "apply_concurrency": "Concurrency of applying wal logs",
     "min_allocable_volume_count": "Minimum number of allocatable volumes",
-    "allocatable_disk_load_threshold": "Load of the corresponding disk that the volume can be allocated to", "allocatable_size": "Minimum capacity threshold a volume can allocate" },
+    "allocatable_disk_load_threshold": "Load of the corresponding disk that the volume can be allocated to", "allocatable_size": "Minimum capacity threshold a volume can allocate, default 10G, if the volume capacity is small adjust it to a lower value such as 10MB."
+  },
   "disk_mgr_config": {
     "refresh_interval_s": "Interval for refreshing disk status of the current cluster",